 Using these questions is A Great Way To Drive Traffic To Your Site.
 You can use them as Subheadings if you’re writing a new article.

+But The Easiest Way To Add These To Your Existing Content, Is By Adding A Frequently Asked Questions Section At The End.

 Make Sure To State The Question Exactly As It Appears In The Search, and then answer the question in a simple and brief way, directly after it.